learn-co-curriculum/phase-0-pac-3-intro-to-functions/README.md

 console.log(add(1,2));
 ```

 you'll see that the function has no return value.
-Our function is doing the addition but we can't do anything with the result, which makes it pretty useless.
+Our function is doing the
+addition but we can't do anything with the result, which makes it pretty
+useless.
 Be sure to add the `return` keyword back in.

-So how might be use the results of our `add()` function?
-Let's say we're creating a simple calculator program.
+So how might we use the results of our `add()` function?
+Let's say we're
+creating a simple calculator program.
 You can imagine how it might work:

 1. our program asks the user for the two numbers to add together,
 2. the values are stored into variables (`num1` and `num2`, perhaps),